RedPointGlobal/redpoint-rpi/README.md

 - **Greenfield Deployment:** RPI is deployed in a completely new environment.
 This means the creation of a new cluster, tenant, operations and logging databases, cache and queue providers.
 All these components are deployed from scratch, independent of any existing deployments.

 Both deployment methods require you deploy the RPI v7 containers following the same steps.
 However, the post-deployment configuration steps will differ.
-Details for each method are outlined in the [Post Deployment- Greenfield](#post-deployment-greenfield) and [Post Deployment- Upgrade](#post-deployment-upgrade) sections below.
+Details for each method are outlined in the [Post Greenfield Deployment Configuration](#post-greenfield-deployment-configuration) and [Post Upgrade Deployment Configuration](#post-upgrade-deployment-configuration) sections below.

 ### Begin Deployment